-- With a topic in an individual module: see the lecturer concerned - With the administration or examination of an individual module: see the Module Convenor - With general academic organisation: see Dr Oli Mould, MSc Global Futures Director - With personal difficulties: see your Personal Tutor, Dr Mike Dolton (Wellbeing Lead) or the Counselling Service - With general non-academic queries or fees: go to the Student Services Centre in the Emily Wilding Davison building - With English as a second language: contact your Personal Tutor or the Centre for Development of Academic Skills (CeDAS) - With writing skills in general: Contact CeDAS - With issues relating to specific learning difficulties: see Dr Mike Dolton (Wellbeing Lead) or the Disability and Dyslexia Services Liaison officer.
+- With a topic in an individual module: see the lecturer concerned - With the administration or examination of an individual module: see the Module Convenor - With general academic organisation: see Dr Oli Mould, MSc Global Futures Director - With personal difficulties: see your Personal Tutor, Dr Mike Dolton (Wellbeing Lead) or the Counselling Service - With general non-academic queries or fees: Please see ASK Royal Holloway or alternatively you can go to the Student Services Centre in the Emily Wilding Davison building. - With English as a second language: contact your Personal Tutor or the Centre for Development of Academic Skills (CeDAS) - With writing skills in general: Contact CeDAS - With issues relating to specific learning difficulties: see Dr Mike Dolton (Wellbeing Lead) or the Disability and Dyslexia Services Liaison officer.